arimue/PlanetScope_landslide_tracking/tutorial/Tutorial2_Offset_Tracking_L3B.md

 matches = preprocessing.match_all(work_dir, ext = "_b2.tif", dt_min = 180)
 ```

 This function collects all files with the extension *_b2.tif in the provided directory and forms correlation pairs.
 To ensure sufficient displacement for detection, a minimum temporal baseline of 180 days is required between the acquisition of both scenes.
 The specific value depends on the velocity of the investigated target.
 It's important to note that the function only matches older scenes with newer acquisitions, preventing any duplicate pairs where both A B and B A are considered.
+Also, this function does not consider true view angle difference, so you need to ensure that only scenes acquired from a common perspective are in the provided directory.

+Alternatively, you can also use the pandas DataFrames obtained from searching the Planet catalog (see [Tutorial 1](./Tutorial1_Data_Search.md).